SeldaBayman/Foodie--Fi-Case-Study/README.md

 Conclusion
 This case study should reflect realistic questions we usually focus on for all product related analytics requests in a wide variety of industries, especially in the digital space

-🍽️ Foodie-Fi Subscription Analysis SQL Project
+🍽️ Foodie-Fi Subscription Analysis SQL Project Mine Analysis:
 Welcome to my Foodie-Fi SQL project! 🎉 In this project, I performed an in-depth analysis of customer behavior and subscription patterns on the Foodie-Fi platform.
 Using SQL, I explored key business metrics, subscription trends, and customer upgrade/downgrade tendencies.
 Here’s an overview of what I’ve accomplished in this analysis:

 🔍 Project Overview